nikches/react-native-models/README.md

 ```javascript
 store(key?:string): Promise
 ```
 Save model in `Storage`.
 This method serialize model and all nested models.
 If key doesn't specified used `className` property.
-Key support path like syntax.
+Key support path syntax.
 For example:
 ```javascript
 /book/0
 /book/1